[Skip to Content]

 Service Animals as defined by the ADA are the only animals permitted in the Schottenstein Center.
 Guests with special seating or other accommodation needs are encouraged to contact the Guest Services Department prior to your visit at 614-688-3939.

-Disability Parking is located in the Scarlet Lots along Borror Drive, adjacent to The Schottenstein Center.
-You must display a state-issued disability-parking hangtag*
+DISABILITY PARKING is located in the Scarlet Lots along Borror Drive, adjacent to The Schottenstein Center.
+You must display a state-issued (any state) disability-parking hangtag and registration; the person who owns the placard must be in the vehicle to enter disability lots.

 You may be dropped off or picked up on Borror Drive.
 Let the police officer or Traffic team know that you would like to make a drop off, and we will direct you.